 Museum Definition.
 For purposes of the property tax welfare exemption, this bill defines "museum" as a public or private nonprofit entity or institution organized on a permanent basis for essentially educational or aesthetic purposes and that utilizes a professional staff, owns or utilizes tangible objects, cares for tangible objects, and exhibits those tangible objects to the public on a regular basis.
-This definition specifies that the term includes, but is not limited to, museums that have both tangible and digital collections, aquariums, arboretums, botanical gardens, art museums, children's museums, general museums, historic houses and sites, history museums, nature centers, natural history and anthropology museums, planetariums, science and technology centers, specialized museums, and zoological parks.
+This definition

-&lt;sup>1 California Constitution, article XIII, section 1.
+1 California Constitution, article XIII, section 1.

-&lt;sup>2 Section 3(d) of article XIII of the California Constitution and section 202(a)(2) of the Revenue and Taxation Code.
+2 Section $\underline{3}(d)$ of article XIII of the California Constitution and section $\underline{202}(a)(2)$ of the Revenue and Taxation Code.

-&lt;sup>3 Section 4(b) of article XIII of the California Constitution.
+3 Section 4(b) of article XIII of the California Constitution.

-&lt;sup>4 All statutory references are to the Revenue and Taxation Code, unless otherwise provided.
+4 All statutory references are to the Revenue and Taxation Code, unless otherwise provided.

-&lt;sup>5 Section 214.14(b)(3).
+5 Section 214.14(b)(3).